 Introduction: What is a reverse mortgage?

 A reverse mortgage allows a homeowner to borrow against the equity in their principal residence.
-The loan is secured by a deed of trust on the property.
-This option is available to homeowners that are at least 62 years old, and is an attractive option because it allows them to convert their home equity into cash without incurring any personal liability.
+This type of loan is secured by a deed of trust on the property.
+Furthermore, this loan is available to homeowners that are at least 62 years old.
+For some, this loan is an attractive option as it easily converts home equity into cash without incurring any personal liability.
 Because the loan does not put the liability on the homeowner, many people use this loan to take extravagant vacations or to give money to their children or grandchildren.
 Because this is such an important event, our guide to reverse mortgages and the elderly attempts to answer any and all questions you may have regarding this process.

 When does a reverse mortgage become due?

-Generally, the principal and interest stemming from the reverse mortgage does not have to be paid until after the last borrower stops using the home as their principal residence or passes away.
+Generally, the principal and interest stemming from the reverse mortgage do not have to be paid until after the last borrower stops using the home as their principal residence or passes away.
 However, you should ensure that this is true as reverse mortgage agreements may contain other conditions for when the loan will become due.
 Most often, these additional provisions provide that the loan will become due if the borrower fails to pay property taxes on the home or allows the home to deteriorate.
 In either scenario, the homeowner will have a certain period of time to correct these issues after being informed of them by the lending company.

 How is the loan dispersed to the borrower?